rgommezz/heart-rate-monitor-app/README.md

 The web server will communicate with the browser via Web Socket connection so as to send real-time heart rate and location values.

 The web client will be able to monitor those values as well as showing a graph with the latest heart rate samples.
-It will also allow the user to view the current location of the person being monitorised.
+It will also allow the user to view the current location of the person being monitored.

 Notification system included to notifiy via email when certain heart rate conditions take place.